 Q: If a manager attempts to replace a runner once reaching base safely, and that runner has not fulfilled the base running portion of the at-bat requirement, is this a violation of Mandatory Play?

 A: No. A player removed prior to meeting the running portion of their Mandatory Play requirement will be treated as an improper substitute and would not be considered a violation.
-For the purposes of the Mandatory Play rule, an at-bat is defined as: a player enters the batter’s box with no count and completes that time at-bat by being retired, retired as a batter-runner or runner, scores, or the inning or game ends.
+For the purposes of the Mandatory Play rule, an at-bat is defined as: a player enters the batter’s box with no count and completes that time at-bat by being retired, retired as a batter-runner or runner, scores, reaches base safely, or, after reaching base safely, or the inning or game ends.

 Q: Must the violation of the Tournament Mandatory Play rule be deemed as “deliberate” for the manager removal penalty to apply?